 Many 'rental' places allow you to rent electrical appliances or other household goods like fridges and washing machines if you are unable to pay for them upfront.
-Although these fortnightly payments may seem cheap and you get the goods straight away, you could end up paying up to five times more than the retail. price of the goods by the time your lease ends.
+Although these fortnightly payments may seem cheap and you get the goods straight away, you could end up paying more than double the retail price of the goods by the time your lease ends.
 You also do not automatically own the goods at the end of the lease.
 Before entering into a rental agreement, you should compare the total cost of the rental with what it would cost to purchase the same product outright.

-You can use ASIC's consumer lease calculator to do this on Moneysmart's website at https://www.moneysmart.gov.au/borrowing-and-credit/other-types-of-credit/consumer-leases.
+You can use ASIC's consumer lease calculator to do this on Moneysmart's website at https:// moneysmart.gov.au/other-waysto-borrow/consumer-leases